Seed Patents: Everything You Need to Know

 - Due to the reduced diversity of crops, the crops have little ability to adapt to changing environmental conditions.

 - A lot of the time, farmers will enter into written agreements with patent holders (large businesses) so that farmers can have the ability to continue growing their own crops, without having to worry about infringement suits down the line.

 - Some plant patent holders grant licenses to academic researchers, who can conduct further studies and research into the crop itself.

 If you need help with applying for a seed patent, or if you need legal assistance with bringing or defending a patent infringement case on a seed patent, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.